 - Light Colors — Similar to cool colors, light colors pull thing away from the eye and can make a room appear more spacious.

-- Dark Colors — Similar to warm colors, dark colors make things look closer and are good for making a space feel smaller.
+- Dark Colors — Similar to warm colors, dark colors make things look closer and are good for making space feel smaller.

 - Light changes — Another thing to keep in mind is how the light will change in a room throughout the day.
 Gather a few accent wall color ideas and get some sample paints from the hardware store.
 Paint a square of each on your wall and see how the colors change throughout the day before you settle on one.